Klortho/gene-protein-tool/ABOUT.md

 using command line utilities.
 This project is a web interface to do this.

 Another problem that this project attempts to address is that of "link rot".
-The fact is that often, citations in journal articles, especially to things found on the web, are ephemeral and subject to deletion, being moved, or having their contents change.
-One service that attempts to address this problem is the [Internet Archive](https://archive.org/) (the "Wayback Machine").
+Often citations in journal articles, especially to internet sources, are subject to deletion, being moved, or having their contents change.
+An existing service that attempts to address this problem is the [Internet Archive](https://archive.org/) (the "Wayback Machine").
 This allows users to grab a snapshot of a web page, and provides a URL to that static snapshot, that can then be used in citations.

-This project attempts to illustrate the it is relatively easy to address that problem at its source.
-Web services in the bioinformatics (and in any science, in general) should allow for results to be captured and saved by users in a static form, that they can then use in citations in their articles.
+This project attempts to illustrate that it is relatively easy to address that problem at its source.
+Web services in bioinformatics (and, in general, any science) should allow for results to be captured and saved by users in a static form, that they can then use in citations in their articles.

 ## Overview of the service

-So, the main product of this utility is a static, saved report that shows a snapshot of the genes and their related proteins, at the time that the report was generated.
-The user can save the report, at which point it will be "archived" in the database, and assigned a unique key.
+The main product of this utility is a static, saved report that shows a snapshot of the genes and their related proteins, at the time that the report was generated.
+Each report has a unique URL, that can be saved and shared with others.
+The user can save the report, at which point it will be "archived" in the database.
 Once archived, the data is immutable, and will not be changed.
 At that point, the URL can be used in a journal article, bookmarked, and/or sent to colleagues, with the guarantee that later viewers will see the same report that was